-- No members terminated - 13 members retired
+- 2 members terminated

+- 16 members retired

+- 27 new members were hired

 The total payroll shown on the statistical tables as of June 30, 2012 is the amount that is used for determining benefits, and includes 400 hours of overtime and other adjustments.
 Effective June 30, 2013, the total payroll shown on the statistical tables is the amount only including holiday pay and clothing allowance but excluding 400 hours of overtime and other adjustments.
 An overtime adjustment (if applicable) was applied when determining benefits.